Nuclear Medicine Exams

 Nuclear Medicine is safe and painless.
 Reactions to the radioactive material are rare.
 However, prior to the administration of any radioactive material, it is important to know and tell your physician and the Nuclear Medicine Technologist if you are pregnant or nursing.
 Special precautions or a delay in performing your procedure may be necessary.
 The most common procedures are described below.

-UnityPoint Health - Meriter has the latest technology in SPECT/CT, which combines functional information of molecular medicine and anatomical information from CT (computerized tomography).
+UnityPoint Health - Meriter has the latest technology in SPECT/CT, which combines functional information of nuclear medicine and anatomical information from low dose CT (computerized tomography).

 Heart Perfusion Scan with Stress Test

 A Heart Perfusion scan is performed to evaluate narrowing (atherosclerosis) of the coronary arteries, which supply blood to the heart muscle.